Skip to main content

 Process Measures

-Reports automatically include key process measures:
+Reports automatically include key process measures from your process design:

 Instance Measures